sethta/no-page-comment/readme.txt

 = How can I help support No Page Comment? =

 [Donations](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5WWP2EDSCAJR4 "Donate to support the No Page Comment Plugin development") are always accepted, but I am also looking for help from others who want to make this plugin better.
 Please [fork the plugin on Github](https://github.com/sethta/no-page-comment "Fork No Page Comment on Github") and feel free to [report any issues](https://github.com/sethta/no-page-comment/issues "Report an Issue about No Page Comment on Github").
+Also, I am looking for people who are interested in translating No Page Comment into other languages.
+Please [contact me](http://sethalling.com/contact/ "Contact Seth Alling") me if you are interested.

 == Screenshots ==